ebuckler/handbook/docs/02-tools-for-work/overview.md

 Here's a quick intro to our internal channels:

-- **Bloomers** — Where we post new HR policies, etc.
+- **Bloomers** — Where we post important operational updates or questions that only apply to Bloom Works salaried staff.

 - **Familiars** — For sharing cute pictures and stories of our favorite people (kids, partners, pets, you name it)

 - **General** — For company-wide announcements and work matters

-- **Good Reads** — For sharing relevant articles, events, and other pieces of interest
+- **Good Reads** — For sharing industry-relevant articles, events, and other pieces of interest

 - **Hiring** — A space to share hiring ideas and discuss logistics (*NOT* to be used to discuss individual candidates)